exercism/DEPRECATED.v2-feedback/README.md

 There's still quite a lot to be done on the CLI.

-The basic download and submit functions work, but not for all the intended use cases, and it's not very good at handling multiple tracks.
+The basic download and submit functions work, but not for all the intended use cases, and it's not very good at handling multiple tracks intelligently.
+For now, if something doesn't work, try specifying which track you mean with the `--track` flag.
-It doesn't yet download other people's exercises to the right place.

 You will need to run `configure` with `--token` and `--workspace` in order for the CLI to be functional.
 It's likely to break pretty spectacularly if you don't.